Therapeutic Uses of Aloe Vera

 Aloe vera has also been shown to be of benefit in numerous studies in the treatment of burns, frostbite, and skin abrasion injury.
 Aloe vera ointments have been carefully and systematically tested for their efficacy on third-degree burns.
 The process of gradual formation of the eschar has been followed in these experiments, examining the gross and microscopic changes that occur step by step.
 In one study, albino rabbits were given identical burns and found to benefit from an aloe vera gel called preparation S, which is a specially prepared bland ointment base with 5% lanolin, found to be the most effective in forming microscopic eschar.

-From Desert Harvest: Most of the scientific literature about aloe vera refers to its topical use.
+Most of the scientific literature about aloe vera refers to its topical use.
 Only limited clinical trials have been conducted using super-strength aloe vera taken internally.
-Desert Harvest has sponsored clinical trials (double-blind, placebo-controlled) of its super-strength aloe vera capsules in interstitial cystitis/bladder pain syndrome patients with proven results.
+Desert Harvest has sponsored clinical trials (double-blind, placebo-controlled) of its super-strength aloe vera capsules in Interstitial Cystitis / Bladder Pain Syndrome (IC/BPS) patients with proven results.
 Research has been done with aloe vera concentrates in people with AIDS, diabetes, cancer, high cholesterol, and heart disease.
-If you would like information regarding any of these studies, please click on the Physician's Portal link at the top of this page and choose the Bibliography by Topic.
+If you would like information regarding any of these studies, please explore our Learn area of the website.